HolmesRPI/IntroSciComp2nd/README.md

 These are supplementary files for the text: Introduction to Scientific Computing and Data Analysis (2nd Edition) by Mark H. Holmes

+If you want everything that's here, click on the green Code button above and select "Download ZIP."
+You can then uncompress the various zip files by simplying clicking on them.

 The compressed files include the following:

 1)  Figures and Tables: this is a folder containing the MATLAB files used to produce almost every figure and table in the textbook.